 Want to promote and protect mental health?
-Join us to support people throughout their lifetime or specialise in improving the mental health of children and adolescents.
+Join us to support and improve the mental health of children and adolescents.
 You’ll learn from lecturers with experience working in this area and working with people with mental health issues.
 They’ll share new thinking and interventions discovered through research and innovation.

 Training can be tough at times, but we’ll support you every step of the way.
 You’ll have the skillset you need to help people overcome their unique challenges and be the perfect match for a range of roles, from family support worker to recovery coordinator, learning mentor to employment specialist.

 Did you know one in four adults and one in eight children experience mental health issues?
-At Edge Hill, we’ll help you make a positive impact and boost wellbeing, whether you want to work with adults or specialise in improving the mental health of children and adolescents.
+At Edge Hill, we’ll help you make a positive impact and boost wellbeing to improve the mental health of children and adolescents.
 Training in this area can be tough, but we’re here to support you every step of the way.

 You’ll be taught by a team with experience working in this area and working with people with mental health issues.
 Listening to their stories will help you understand how to support individuals, their families and different groups.
 We’re carrying out lots of research in this area too, so you’ll always hear about new thinking and ways of working.